 Step 6: Timesheet Submission and Payment

 Successful processing of your I-9 and W-4 will allow you to submit your timesheets online and collect wages.
 The first time you log in, you will be prompted to agree to the College’s Terms and Conditions of Employment before you are able to complete your timesheet.
 You can record your hours throughout the week and save the form each time, but note that timesheets will not be processed for payment until you submit them.
-Those of you interested in direct deposit can fill out the Direct Deposit Form and submit this directly to the Business Office.
+Those of you interested in direct deposit can fill out the Direct Deposit Form and submit this directly to the Business Office in Barn 105.
 List of timesheet due dates and pay dates.

 Student Employment FAQs

 Consider applying for more than one job.
 You may not be hired for the position that’s your first choice, particularly in your first term at Bennington.
 A portion of fall on-campus positions are reserved for first-year students with priority given to Federal Work Study (FWS) recipients and international students with campus employment aid allotment.
 However, any of these jobs that go unfilled by the end of the first week of term due to a lack of first-year applicants will be made available to all students.
 First-year students are encouraged to apply for on-campus jobs as soon as you receive your WorkLink account information.
 Check WorkLink regularly as a job you want may open up later or in another term.
 Please note that due to an fluctuating number of campus positions, you are not guaranteed a job, even if you have been awarded Federal Work Study.
 Additionally, fewer student positions are available in the spring and as such, a fall term position does not guarantee a spring term job.

 Yes, although students may not earn more than $1,150 per term from all campus jobs combined.
 For each separate job you take, your supervisor or employment coordinator must complete a digital Payroll Authorization Form, which establishes that you’ve been hired by that department.

 All students will be paid at an hourly rate of $10.00.